shizuo-kaji/UnpairedImageTranslation/README.md

 ### Training
 - Some demo datasets are available at https://people.eecs.berkeley.edu/~taesung_park/CycleGAN/datasets/
-- Training data preparation:
-Under the directory named images, place four directories "trainA","trainB","testA","testB"
+- Training data preparation: Under the directory named images, place four directories "trainA","trainB","testA","testB"
-- We train two neural networks G and F (generators) together with two auxiliary networks (discriminators).
+- We train four neural networks enc_x, enc_y, dec_x, and dec_y (generators) together with two or three networks (discriminators).
-- G takes images in domain A (placed under "trainA") and converts them to images in domain B. F goes in the opposite way.
+- enc_x takes an image X in domain A (placed under "trainA") and converts it to a latent representation Z.
+Then, dec_y takes Z and converts it to an image in domain B. enc_y and dec_x go in the opposite way.
-- Images under "testA" and "testB" are used for validation
+- Images under "testA" and "testB" are used for validation (visualisation produced during training).
 - A typical training is done by
 ```
-python train.py -R images -it jpg -cw 256 -ch 256 -o results -gc 64 128 256 -gd maxpool -gu resize -lix 1.0 -liy 1.0 -ltv 1e-3 -ld 1.0 -n 0.03 -nz 0.03 -e 50
+python train.py -R images -it jpg -cw 256 -ch 256 -o results -gc 64 128 256 -gd maxpool -gu resize -lix 1.0 -liy 1.0 -ltv 1e-3 -lreg 0.1 -lz 1 -n 0.03 -nz 0.03 -e 50
 ```
 The jpg (-it jpg) files under "images/trainA/" and "images/trainB/" are cropped to 256 x 256 (-cw 256 -ch 256)
-and fed in to neural networks.
+and fed to the neural networks.
-Crop size may have to be a power of two, if you encounter any error regarding the "shape of array".
+Crop size may have to be divisible by a large power of two (such as 8,16), if you encounter any error regarding the "shape of array".

 The generators downsampling layers consists of 64,128,256 channels (-gc 64 128 256) with convolution and maxpooling (-gd maxpool) and upsampling layers use bilinear interpolation (-gu resize) followed by a convolution.
-The generator's loss consists of the perceptual loss comparing x and G(x) (-lix 1.0) and that comparing y and F(y) (-liy 1.0), and total variation (-ltv 1e-3) and the domain preservation which is the L2 error comparing x and F(x) and y and G(y) (-ld 1.0).
+The generator's loss consists of the perceptual loss comparing X and dec_y(enc_x(x)) (-lix 1.0) and that comparing Y and dec_x(enc_y(y)) (-liy 1.0), and total variation (-ltv 1e-3).
+The latent representations Z are regularised by a third discriminator (-lz 1) and by the Euclidean norm (-lreg 0.1).
 Gaussian noise is injected before conversion (-n 0.03) and also in the latent bottleneck layer (-nz 0.03).

 The training lasts for 50 epochs (-e 50).
-You will obtain learnt model files "gen_g??.npz" and "gen_f??.npz" under the directory "results" (-o results).
+Learned model files "gen_g??.npz" and "gen_f??.npz" will appear under the directory "results" (-o results).
-Also, it occasionally produces image files under "results/vis" containing rows with A G(A) F(G(A)) and B F(B) G(F(B)).
+During training, it occasionally produces image files under "results/vis" containing original, converted, cyclically converted images in each row.
 - A brief description of other command-line arguments is given by
 ```
 python train.py -h